E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Experiments

 \subsubsection{Results on EDSR Architecture~\cite{lim2017enhanced}}

-EDSR~\cite{lim2017enhanced} has a similar structure as SRResNet, but with more Residual Blocks and channels.
-Considering it is widely utilized for SR and BSRNs.
-We also conduct experiments on EDSR architecture, and compare the proposed E2FIF with more advanced methods.
-As can be seen from Table~\ref{table:EDSR}, the proposed E2FIF achieves best performance on three datasets.
-Though the performance of the proposed E2FIF is only slightly lower than IBTM on Set14 dataset, it has a clear advantages over IBTM as well as other methods on the other three datasets including the most difficult dataset Urban100~\cite{huang2015single}, Compared with Bi-Real Net~\cite{liu2018bi} which can be considered as the baseline of our method, the proposed E2FIF achieves more than 1 dB improvement at all settings with nearly the same amount of computations.
-More important, the proposed E2FIF also has obvious advantages compared with the 4-bit quantized super-resolution network PAMS~\cite{li2020pams}, which also can demonstrated the importance of the proposed guidelines for BSRNs.
+EDSR has a similar structure as SRResNet, but with more Residual Blocks and channels.
+As can be seen from Table \ref{table:EDSR}, the proposed E2FIF achieves best performance on three datasets.
+Though the performance of the proposed E2FIF is only slightly lower than IBTM on Set14, it has a clear advantages over IBTM as well as other methods on the other three datasets including the most difficult dataset Urban100.
+Compared with Bi-Real Net which can be considered as the baseline of our method, the proposed E2FIF achieves more than 1 dB improvement at all settings with nearly the same amount of computations.
+More importantly, the proposed E2FIF also has obvious advantages compared with the 4-bit quantized SR network PAMS, which also can demonstrated the importance of the proposed guidelines for BSRNs.